Barshul

-Barsul is a village in Burdwan II CD block in Bardhaman Sadar North subdivision of Purba Bardhaman district in the state of West Bengal, India.
+Barsul is a village in Burdwan II community development block in Bardhaman Sadar North subdivision of Purba Bardhaman district in the state of West Bengal, India.

 Geography

 CD block HQ

 The headquarters of Burdwan II CD block are located at Barshul.

 Urbanisation

 73.58% of the population of Bardhaman Sadar North subdivision lives in the rural areas.
 Only 26.42% of the population lives in the urban areas, and that is the highest proportion of urban population amongst the four subdivisions in Purba Bardhaman district.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India Barshul had a total population of 5,483, of which 2,796 (51%) were males and 2,687 (49%) were females.
 Population below 6 years was 489.
 The total number of literates in Barshul was 4,141 (77.26% of the population over 6 years).